Getting to Zero Buildings Lists

 Document / September 24, 2020 / Getting to Zero

 NBI's 2020 list of pioneering zero energy (ZE) projects represents the latest growth in a rapidly expanding market.
 For this list, ZE buildings are extremely energy efficient, with a median site EUI of only 23 kBtu/sf/yr*, and consume only as much energy as is produced onsite with clean, renewable energy resources such as solar.
 As policies and programs advance, designers and building owners continue to seek ever-higher levels of performance and environmental stewardship.
-In this list you will find ZE projects with ZE performance that has been certified by a third party or verified by NBI.
+In this list you will find ZE projects with ZE performance that has been certified by a third-party or verified by NBI.
 These trailblazing buildings, portfolios, districts, and campuses have demonstrated that getting to zero energy design and operation is feasible in every climate, market sector, size, and building type across the U.S. and Canada.

 Watch an on demand webinar sharing The Getting to Zero Market Landscape and 2020 Zero Energy Buildings List.

 You might also be interested in NBI’s Getting to Zero Buildings Database, an online tool with an interactive map and list of emerging and searchable verified building projects.

 2020 Getting to Zero Project List Graphs

 Project Locations: Across the United States and Canada, ZE projects span all climate zones and nearly every state and province.

 Project Growth: The project list includes nearly 700 projects and is on a steep curve upward, having more than doubled in size since 2015.